-- By following the strain field evolution all along the tests, we observe the closure of some parts of the cracks, in areas where nucleation and subgrain boundary formation were the most active.
-Crack closure is evidenced by the representation of principal strains which directions evolve from a tension component to a compressive component that ensures the recovering of continuity (figure 8d).
-In order to obtain a local closure of cracks, the stress field must provide a local compression component, perpendicular to the crack surface.
-The new microstructure formed by recrystallization mechanisms must therefore drive a redistribution of the local stress field to enable such a modification, still compatible with the macroscopic stress conditions. - 10 Ductile fracture occurring at elevated temperature in metals can be related to void propagation, growth and coalescence.
-Recently, Shang et al. (2017) showed that DRX mechanisms were inducing a softening that reduces the local stress concentration, which serves as the driving force for this void-induced ductile fracture.
-Similar observations of a ductile to brittle transition in Olivine driven by plasticity mechanisms was deeply studied by Druiventak et al. (2011).
-In samples deformed at 20°C, 300°C and 600°C they observed microcracking at grain boundaries and in the grain interiors, but also arrays of dislocations related - 15 to crystal plasticity.
-Similarly to our observations, at the highest temperature, plasticity took place in the form of strongly misoriented undulatory extinctions (associated with various types of dislocations), deformation lamellae, and 3D dislocation cells inducing strong modifications of the microstructure.
+By following the strain field evolution all along the tests, we observe the closure of some parts of the cracks, in areas where nucleation and sub-grain boundary formation were the most active.
+Crack closure is evidenced by the representation of principal strains which directions evolve from a tension component to a compressive component that ensures the recovering of continuity (Fig. 8d).
+In order to obtain a local closure of cracks, the stress field components should be drastically modified, and possibly turn to a compressive component.
+The new microstructure formed by recrystallization mechanisms must therefore drive a redistribution of the local stress field to enable such a modification, still compatible with the macroscopic stress conditions.

+Ductile fracture occurring at elevated temperature in metals can be related to void propagation, growth and coalescence.
+Recently, Shang et al. (2017) showed that DRX mechanisms induced a softening that reduces the local stress concentration, which serves as the driving force for this voidinduced ductile fracture.
+Similar observations of a ductile-tobrittle transition in Olivine driven by plasticity mechanisms was thoroughly studied by Druiventak et al. (2011).
+In samples deformed at 20, 300 and 600 °C they observed microcracking at grain boundaries and in the grain interiors, but also arrays of dislocations related to crystal plasticity.
+Similarly to our observations, at the highest temperature, plasticity took place in the form of strongly misoriented undulatory extinctions (associated with various types of dislocations), deformation lamellae and 3-D dislocation cells inducing strong modifications of the microstructure.
 Our results therefore present some interest beyond the ice community.
-Similar procedures could very interestingly be applied to a wide range of materials in order to estimate the role of the level of plastic anisotropy on strain localization and on the efficiency of plasticity-driven recrystallization mechanisms to relax the - 20 local stress field at crack tips.
+Similar procedures could very interestingly be applied to a wide range of materials in order to estimate the role of the level of plastic anisotropy on strain localization and on the efficiency of plasticity-driven recrystallization mechanisms to relax the local stress field at the crack tips.

-On top of the mechanical meaning of these observations, we highlight the fact that, since we were able to follow local crack closure during the test, care must be taken when performing experimental tests in conditions close to the ductile to brittle transition (typically at strain rates above $10^{-6}s^{-1}$, or compressive stress above 0.9 MPa), and at high temperature.
+On top of the mechanical meaning of these observations, we highlight the fact that, since we were able to follow local crack closure during the test, care must be taken when performing experimental tests in conditions close to the ductileto-brittle transition (typically at strain rates above 10^{-6} s-1, or compressive stress above 0.9 MPa), and at high temperature.
 Micro-cracking and DRX mechanisms can influence the local stress relaxation, and therefore the mechanical response, without leaving any track in the final microstructure.